eeue56/elm-for-web-developers/README.md

 ```

 this probably means that somewhere in your view or update methods, there is a type error.
-In order to get a more useful error message, add type signatiures to your functions, which will force it to check the types as you expect them to be.
+In order to get a more useful error message, add type signatures to your functions, which will force it to check the types as you expect them to be.

 ## How do I do HTML?